rebcabin/tangledown/README.md

 Run `python3 tangledown.py REAMDE.md`.
 That command should _overwrite_ tangledown.py.
 The code for tangledown.py is inside README.md.
 The name of the file to overwrite, namely `tangledown.py` is embedded inside README.md itself, in the `file` attribute of a `<tangle>` tag.
 Read about them below!

 If you said `python3 tangledown.py MY-FOO.md`, then you would be tangling the code out of `MY-FOO.md`.
 You'll do that once you start writing your own code in Tangledown.
 You will love it!

+You can also run tangledown from inside a python program;
+`=hellow_world_tangler.py` is an example.
+[Jupytext](https://github.com/mwouts/jupytext) lets you RUN code from a Markdown document in a Jupyter notebook.
+If you open `hello_world.md` as a Jupytext [sic] notebook in [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) then you can run tangledown in Jupyter sells.
+It's very, very cool and is getting close to the high bar set by org-babel!

 ## HOW IT WORKS: Markdown Ignores Mysterious Tags